 FSR Quality Levels

-The 4 levels of quality on FSR 1.0 are Ultra Quality, Quality, Balanced, and Performance.
+The four tiers of quality on FSR 1.0 are Superior Quality, Quality, Balanced, and Performance.

-FSR 2.0 has only 3 quality levels: Quality, Balanced and Performance.
+FSR 2.0 has only three distinct levels: Quality, Balanced, and Performance.

 - Quality – 1.5x scale factor